gowribhat/Ensign-Technical-Assignment/assignment2/TECHNICAL_DECISIONS.md

   - Cart content may vary in length; height adapts dynamically.
   - Mobile users benefit from stacked layout rather than sticky elements to prevent overlap or cramped views.
   - Users prefer a receipt-like order summary.

+### 11. Testing Strategy & Decisions

+- **Framework & Tools:**

+  - **React Testing Library (RTL)** for rendering components and simulating user interactions in a way that mirrors real user behavior.
+  - **Jest** as the test runner, leveraging mocking, assertions, and snapshot capabilities where needed.

+- **Scope of Tests:**

+  - **CartContext:** `addToCart`, `removeFromCart`, `updateQuantity`, `clearCart`, localStorage persistence, and toast notifications.
+  - **CartPage:** Rendering of empty cart, cart items, order summary calculations, quantity changes, and remove/clear actions.

+- **Helpers & Factories:**

+  - `createCartItem` to generate cart items consistently.
+  - `calculateTotals` to compute subtotal, tax, delivery fee, and total, avoiding duplicate calculations in multiple tests.
+  - `renderWithCart` to wrap components in `CartContext.Provider`, simulating realistic state for tests.

+- **Test Reliability:**

+  - `data-testid` attributes added for interactive elements like quantity inputs and increment/decrement buttons.
+  - Verified elements exist before interacting to prevent false positives or flaky tests.
+  - Mocks used for `react-hot-toast` to isolate toast behavior from actual library implementation.

+- **Organization & Readability:**

+  - Tests grouped in meaningful `describe` blocks.
+  - Promotes maintainability and allows others to understand which features each test covers.

+- **Assumptions & Reasoning:**

+  - Jest mocking ensures tests are focused on cart logic without relying on external libraries or APIs.
+  - Network requests (fakestoreapi) are not tested here — assumed to be stable; tests focus on cart logic and UI behavior.
+  - Cart functionality is central to the application, so unit and integration tests prioritize correctness and persistence.

+- **Benefits:**
+  - Prevents regressions in core cart functionality.
+  - Documents expected behavior in a clear, executable format.
+  - Improves confidence that both state and UI interactions behave as intended under different scenarios.